Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 9. [Treachery - Catalyst](./#level-9-treachery---catalyst)
 10. [Hell - Wall of Flesh](./#level-10-hell---wall-of-flesh)

-The game itself won't have a story.
-All the player needs to know is to just keep descending down.
+The game won't have a story.
+All the player needs to know is to just keep descending down and fight the Catalyst.
 I'm just planning on borrowing from Dante's Inferno for imagery and inspiration.
 Some people may notice the references but that's about it.

 ---

 # The Catalyst:
-The Catalyst appears as a floating white orb that distorts surrounding light and serves as the main antagonist of the game.
+The Catalyst is a floating white orb and serves as the main antagonist of the game.
 It will shoot out portals that new enemies will spawn from and must be defeated by the player on each level in order to progress further.

 The Catalyst will have some form of armor that'll activate when too many enemies are left alive.
 This will force the player's attention between fighting the Catalyst and also the enemies it spawns.